marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 - Defining control policies and interfaces to support energy optimization actions.
 - Clarifying cross-domain data exchange (interfaces *g*) for reporting and federation.

-Combining both perspectives — the detailed interface mapping {{green-uc-interfaces-usage}} and the functional overview {{FunctionalOverviewFramework}} — offers a comprehensive picture of how the GREEN Framework can be applied to concrete network energy-efficiency scenarios.
+Combining both perspectives, the detailed interface mapping {{green-uc-interfaces-usage}} and the functional overview {{FunctionalOverviewFramework}}, offers a comprehensive picture of how the GREEN Framework can be applied to concrete network energy-efficiency scenarios.

 # Conventions and Definitions